-8. Does ShotSpotter replace police officers?
+9. Does ShotSpotter replace police officers?

-No. Today's police departments need both manpower and technology.
-ShotSpotter is a tool that augments and enhances the existing personnel to both improve police response time and quality of response.
+Today's police departments need both manpower and technology.
+ShotSpotter is a tool that augments the existing personnel to improve police response time and quality of response.
 By pinpointing the precise location of gunshot incidents and tracking geographic patterns of gun violence, law enforcement resources can be deployed more effectively and more proactively.

-9. How much does ShotSpotter cost and what does it include?
+10. How much does ShotSpotter cost and what does it include?

 ShotSpotter is an affordable, cloud-based service with an annual subscription fee that covers valuable services, as well as licenses and maintenance.
 The subscription fee varies based upon the scope and complexity of a customer's targeted coverage area.
 There is a one-time fee for service initiation and customer onboarding.
 A ShotSpotter subscription includes:

 - Gunshot Alerts delivered 24/7/365 to desktops, mobile phones or patrol car MDTs within 60 seconds of trigger pull.
-Alerts uniquely provide precise location of incident, number of rounds, audio of gunfire, and tactical intelligence such as "multiple shooters" or "automatic weapons" - Apps for Dispatch and Patrol Officers with Unlimited Number of Users to receive and review alerts - Incident Review Center Staffed 24/7/365 by trained acoustic experts who review and classify gunfire to minimize false positives or negatives and add tactical data - Investigative Lead Summary (ILS) The ILS provides useful details about the location, timing and sequence of each shot fired during an incident immediately after it happens.
-This report provides helpful information to find shell casings and arm officers with powerful data to conduct witness interviews and confront suspects on scene.
-It is available as part of an alert immediately after the incident happened and can be accessed from the mobile, web or desktop versions of the ShotSpotter Respond app. - Investigator Portal provides data analytics on incidents for investigatory purposes and to develop Hot Spots reports - End User Training, 24/7/365 Technical Support and Software Upgrades - Customer Success Program a team of former law enforcement executives, analysts and trainers are available as part of the ongoing subscription to assist the agency in utilizing the full potential of the system, adopting best practices and annual Account Reviews
+Alerts uniquely provide precise location of incident, number of rounds, audio of gunfire, and tactical intelligence such as "multiple shooters" or "automatic weapons" - Apps for Dispatch and Patrol Officers with Unlimited Number of Users to receive and review alerts - Incident Review Center Staffed 24/7/365 by trained acoustic experts who review and classify gunfire to minimize false positives or negatives and add tactical data - Investigative Lead Summary (ILS) provides useful details about the location, timing and sequence of each shot fired during an incident immediately after it happens.
+Helps to find shell casings and arm officers with powerful data to conduct witness interviews and confront suspects on scene. - Insight software application that provides details about prior gunshot incidents useful for investigation and analysis.
+View, filter, sort, report, and transform historical gunshot data into meaningful insights, ultimately informing strategies for reducing gun violence. - Detailed Forensic Reports court-admissible evidence for trial that includes the location and sequence of each shot fired during a gunshot incident. - End User Training, 24/7/365 Technical Support and Software Upgrades - Customer Success Program a team of former law enforcement executives, analysts and trainers are available as part of the ongoing subscription to assist the agency in utilizing the full potential of the system.

-10. How is ShotSpotter data being used in court?
+11. How is ShotSpotter data being used in court?

 District attorneys and federal prosecutors rely on ShotSpotter evidence to assist them in prosecuting gun crimes.
-ShotSpotter provides Detailed Forensic Reports as evidentiary documents which include precision positioning calculations of each gunshot, exact timing of shots, and map placements of firing locations for every shot fired.
+ShotSpotter provides Detailed Forensic Reports (DFR) as evidentiary documents which include precision positioning calculations of each gunshot, exact timing of shots, and map placements of firing locations for every shot fired.
 This evidence has received favorable rulings in Daubert and Frye challenges, and as a result has been used in trials at both the local and federal level.
-ShotSpotter provides expert witnesses to present the data at trial.
-These are optional services available for a fee.
-Details on these services are available on Forensic Services page.
+There is no additional charge for ShotSpotter DFRs.
+ShotSpotter also provides expert witnesses to present the data at trial which is an optional fee-based service.
+Details on these services are available on the Forensic Services page.